-A student's grade point average (GPA) is computed by dividing the total number of grade points earned by the total number of units attempted.
-Units for which a grade or other symbol, of CR, NC, P, NP, W, EW, I, IP, MW, RD or X is assigned are not counted as units attempted in the calculation of a grade point average.
+A student's grade point average (GPA) is computed by dividing the total number of grade points earned by the total number of grade point units.
+Units for which a grade or other symbol of CR, NC, P, NP, W, I, IP, MW, EW, RD, N, Y, or X is assigned are not counted as grade point units in the calculation of a grade point average.